release-engineering/pom-manipulation-ext/guide/dep-manip.md

 **Note:** For existing dependencies that reference a property, PME will update this property with the new version.
 If the property can't be found (e.g. it was inherited), a new one will be injected at the top level.
 This update of the property's value **may** implicitly align other dependencies using the same property that were not explicitly requested to be aligned.

+##### REST Timeouts and retries

+In case of a 503 response from DA, by default the operations will be retried after a waiting period of 30 seconds.
+This value can be optionally configured with `-DrestRetryDuration=<...>`, expressed in seconds.

+The underlying HTTP client library responsible for calling the REST endpoints is set by default with a socket timeout of 10 minutes, and a connection timeout of 30 seconds.
+The values can be optionally configured respectively with `-DrestSocketTimeout=<...>` and `-DrestConnectionTimeout=<...>`, expressed in seconds.

 ##### REST Headers

 <table bgcolor="#ffff00">